 Second Letter of the Apostle Paul to the Corinthians

 The Second Letter to the Corinthians is one of the most personal in the Pauline epistolary.
 It has rightly been called the Magna chart of Paul’s mission.
-In it, the apostle courageously faces the serious accusations that his opponents brought against him to defame him.
+But, in it, the apostle courageously faces the severe accusations his opponents brought against him to defame him.